 At the point of registration, applicants are asked to complete various questions regarding their housing need including if they are homeless, overcrowded, have health problems or are living in accommodation suffering from disrepair.
-This information is recorded at the point of registration and will be fully assessed when the application is processed.
+This information is recorded at the point of registration and will be fully assessed when the registration is processed.

 All applicants who apply online will be given a unique registration number at the point of applying.
-If a paper application form is completed this will be sent to the applicant once their registration has been processed.
+If an applicant does not have email a letter with the registration number will be posted out.